-It doesn’t matter if you are new to digital marketing or have been in the digital game for years, knowing SEO lingo is essential to solidifying your role as a successful marketer.
+It doesn’t matter if you are new to digital marketing and search engine marketing, or have been in the digital game for years, knowing search engine optimization (SEO) lingo is essential to solidifying your role as a successful marketer.
 Our exhaustive SEO glossary will have you speaking SEO fluently.
-No more worrying about going into a meeting and feeling like the SEO team is speaking another language.
+No more worrying about going into a digital marketing meeting and feeling like the SEO team is speaking another language during discussions about page authority, domain authority, and search results.
 We’ve broken down and compiled all the various SEO terms from all the different quadrants of search engine optimization.
 Whether you’re working on an e-commerce site, writing a personal blog or running a B2B agency, get ready to go from zero to SEO hero!

 · Technical SEO